braboj/tutorial-os/README.md

 ![](assets/OS_Scheduling_Priority.png)

 With priority scheduling tasks are executed by their assigned prority.
-Usually higher numbers mean higher priority.
+Usually lower numbers mean higher priority.

 - Good for systems with variable time and resource requirements